 The interior is adorned with noble columns, from which spring a number of gothic arches, dividing the nave from the aisles, and supporting by a groined ceiling, the whole of which is remarkably beautiful.
 In consequence of there being only one small gallery, at the west end, the entire inside has a superb effect.
 The upper parts of the windows are decorated with stained glass, and the large one in the chancel is intended to be embellished with a fine painting.
 The ceiling is richly ornamented, and when viewed from the east end of the chancel offers an uncommonly grand coup d' ail.
 This Church, is filled up with pews and the whole was erected from the design by Mr Foster.
 A large and powerful Organ, built by Flight and Robson, of London, is placed in the left of the church.

-This website was an idea that we had thought about for many months.
-That we could promote a small website with pictures of the interior of the Church on how it looks like now.
-Not everyone has been in St Luke's during its open days (Please check the USL page) and we wanted to present a well-constructed website.
+This website was an idea that I (Jonathon Wild) had thought about for many months.
+That I could promote a small website with pictures of the interior of the Church on how it looks like now.
+Not everyone has been in St Luke's during its open days (Please check the USL page) and I wanted to present a well-constructed website.
 During my research on the Church, I contacted a local Church Bell-ringer, Bryan McCahey.
-Bryan is the author of Peace and Good Neighbourhood, (the book that you can purchase on the 'Buy the Book' page) and we requested to use very small items from the book in my site, as well as to promote rare stock of the first edition of the book.
+Bryan is the author of Peace and Good Neighbourhood, (the book that you can purchase on the 'Buy the Book' page) and I requested to use very small items from the book in my site, as well as to promote rare stock of the first edition of the book.

 During my conversations with Bryan, I was given the very rare glimpse of copies of the stunning 1931 pictures and like many of the readers to this website, could not believe my eyes.
 During his research on the Church, Bryan left no stone unturned.
 He had access to the files in Church house and went through them but there was very little available, just various accounts and expenditures, mostly for fuel, he seems to recall.
 He also met with the daughter of one of the Vicar's.
 She gave him an oil painting of the Church interior and several photos of the interior pre-blitz.
 It is via Jean Parry (the daughter of the Vicar of St Luke's in 1931) that these pictures came to light after months of correspondence with Jean Parry and months of very determined research and hard work by Bryan!

-We are very grateful for Bryan's permission to reproduce these pictures on the site - it is simply down to his many years of hard research on the Church that he was rewarded with such pictures, and we are indebted to him for his kind offer to reproduce them on this website, which without, would have been a standard view of the Church as you see today.
+I am very grateful for Bryan's permission to reproduce these pictures on the site - it is simply down to his many years of hard research on the Church that he was rewarded with such pictures, and I am indebted to him for his kind offer to reproduce them on this website, which without, would have been a standard view of the Church as you see today.